South Koreans vote for new president in wake of Yoon's ouster over martial law

 Lee’s positions would impact nation’s direction

-Lee, who led the opposition-led campaign to oust Yoon, has been a highly divisive figure in South Korean politics for years.
+Lee, who served as governor of Gyeonggi province and mayor of Seongnam city, has been a highly divisive figure in South Korean politics for years.

 As a former child laborer known for his inspirational rags-to-riches story, Lee came to fame through biting criticism of the country’s conservative establishment and calls to build a more assertive South Korea in foreign policy.
 That rhetoric has given him an image as someone who can institute sweeping reforms and fix the country’s deep-seated economic inequality and corruption.